-This 9-hour emphasis, designed to equip students for the multiple challenges of pastoral ministry in the local church, provides students with pastoral theology and a broad exposure to diverse pastoral skills.
+This 9-hour emphasis is designed to equip students for effective Christian counseling in a nonprofessional environment.
+Individuals interested in exploring nuances of pastoral counseling, pastoral care, and marriage and family ministry will be served well by this area of emphasis.

 Requirements: A minimum of 9 hours in Biblical Counseling Electives selected in consultation with the Department of Biblical Counseling.